 Over time, environmental activities will change, as will the District's operations resulting from the implementation of various federal, state, and local environmental laws and regulations.
 The cost allocation of certain activities may change as well.
-As a result, from time to time, this policy will be reviewed by the General Manager and the Environmental Planning and Conservation Manager_to ensure that costs associated with environmental compliance activities are charged to the appropriate fund based on proportional benefit.
+As a result, from time to time, this policy will be reviewed by the General Manager to ensure that costs associated with environmental compliance activities are charged to the appropriate fund based on proportional benefit.
 While exact proportional benefit is difficult to establish, reasonable efforts will be made to spread costs as equitably as is feasible, given certain limitations.
-When necessary, changes to the policy may be recommended approved by the General Manager to ensure the integrity of the cost allocation policy and direction set by the Board.
-The Board will be asked to incorporate the General Manager recommended approved changes at the time it annually reviews the District's other financial policies in June.
+When necessary, changes to the policy may be recommended by the General Manager to ensure the integrity of the cost allocation policy and direction set by the Board.
+The Board will be asked to incorporate the General Manager recommended changes at the time it annually reviews the District's other financial policies in June.